-The Town of Silverhill will hold its annual Arbor Day program Friday, Feb.
-22 at the Silverhill Community Center on South Avenue.
+The town of Silverhill will hold its annual tree giveaway from 9 a.m. to noon Friday, Feb.
+28 at the Silverhill Community Center, 21918 Third St.

-The city will hold a drawing to give away a corkscrew willow in honor of Arbor Day, and a bottle brush in honor of Alabama’s bicentennial.
+The city will hold a drawing to give away an orange tree in honor of Arbor Day.
 You must be present to win.
 For more information call Park, Street and Tree Committee Chairman Sonja Conner at Robertsdale Public Works, 251-947-8950.

 The annual Arbor Day celebrations are part of the local municipalities’ qualification as a Tree City USA community.

 In order to qualify as a Tree City, municipalities must meet four standards established by The Arbor Day Foundation and the National Association of State Foresters.

 According to the Arbor Day Foundation website, arborday.org, the standards were established to ensure that every qualifying community would have a viable tree management plan and program and were designed so that no community would be excluded because of size.

 In order to qualify for Tree City USA status, municipalities must:

 •Maintain a community forestry program with an annual budget of at least $2 per capita.